CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 .. note::

-  GCC 5-9, 11-13 is recommended.
-There are known issues compiling with GCC 10.
+  GCC 9, 11-13 is recommended (here are known issues compiling with GCC 10).
+For CUDA 11.8, GCC 9 or 11 must be used.

 .. warning::